 “You hold the record for petitions.”
 Karuniya said.
 “With a firebrand speech every time.”

-Murati recognized that while Karuniya said this, the mischievous smile on her face always meant that she was amused, never annoyed, with Murati’s situation.
-There were others on the Station and even around the Union less amused at the fact that Murati, perhaps, ‘did not know her place’.
+Murati recognized that while Karuniya said this, the mischievous smile on her face always meant that she was amused, never annoyed, with Murati’s unique situation.
+There were others on the Station and even around the Union less amused at the fact that Murati, perhaps, ‘did not know her place’ in these matters.
 To that, Murati always said, if she was refused a ship, then the military was nothing but a gerontocracy where old men and women got to have adventures and gave the young no say.

 “If they want me to stop, they’ll give me a ship.”
 Murati said, cracking a grin.